minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 ## Access your MiniDapp hub

-The first time accessing your MiniDapp hub, you may need to pass through the security warning - see below - as the MiniDapp system currently uses self-signed certificates.
+The first time accessing your MiniDapp hub, you may need to pass through the security warning - see below - as the MiniDapp system uses self-signed certificates.

 1. Go to **https://YourServerIP:9003/** in your web browser